 Serge Laurent

-Van Cleef & Arpels' Director of Dance and Culture Program
+Van Cleef & Arpels' Director of Dance and Culture Programs

 The Maison’s shared history with the world of dance goes back to the Paris of the 1920s.
 Louis Arpels, one of the founders and a passionate ballet-lover, enjoyed taking his nephew Claude to the Opera Garnier, just a short walk away from the boutique in Place Vendôme.
 Van Cleef & Arpels’ first ballerina clips were unveiled in the early 1940s, and soon became one of its signatures.